PratyushSubhadarshi/DevOps_Assignment/README.md

     2.We logged into the user pratyush by using docker exec command.
     3.But when we tried to change into root directory the permission is denied as it is running on NONPRIVILLAGE mode.

+## We have successfully created the webserver and Dockerized it.